Nystik-gh/Novel-AI-Enhancements/README.md

 ## Disclaimer

+This userscript is an independent project developed by a single individual and is not affiliated with, endorsed by, or in any way officially connected to Novel AI or its developers.

-This is an independent project by a single developer.
-Further development depends on available time and motivation.
-Use at your own risk.
+Further development of this project depends on the developer's available time and motivation.
+Use this userscript at your own risk.